pvcraven/arcade_book/source/labs/lab_06_text_adventure/adventure.rst

     A hallway is to the east.
     What direction?

+This game assumes you know the material up through :ref:`intro-to-lists`.

 Creating Your Dungeon
 ---------------------
 Before you start, sketch out the dungeon that you want to create.
 It might look